expyriment/expyriment/documentation/sphinx/Installation.rst

 How to install Expyriment?
 --------------------------

+Expyriment works with all current `Python`_ versions (2.7 or 3.5).
 The latest release of Expyriment can be found at the `release page`_.
-Note, that Expyriment depends on the following software packages that have to be installed on your system:
+Note, that Expyriment depends on the following Python packages that have to be installed on your system:

-* `Python`_ (2.7 or 3.5)
 * Future_ (>=0.15)
 * Pygame_ (>=1.9)
 * PyOpenGL_ (>=3.0)

 Additional packages, which are optional and only required for some features of Expyriment are: